satoryu/metaweblog/README.md

-# .
+# metaweblog - Ruby client for metaWeblog API

-TODO: Write a gem description
+This gem makes it easier for you to talk with your blog apps via metaWeblog API.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

-    gem '.'
+    gem 'metaweblog'

 And then execute: